tcrsilva/challenge/README.md

 The timetracking challenge

 ## Getting Started
 It's an application in Ruby on Rails for tracking the time at which an employee presses the "checkin" button.
 Has been desenvolved for a personal developer avaliation.
 The production enviroment was the virtual machine c9.io of Amazon.

+I had made an clock that updates every second, one scaffold to make the registers of the time/details and an button to catch the geolocalization.

 ### Prerequisites
 It must has installed the Ruby language and On Rails framework.

 ```
-Install ruby
+install ruby
 ```
+And
 ```
 gem install rails
 ```